Chloeliyi/Chloe_Asg1/README.md

 The project used the font awesome icons for facebook, twitter and instagram in the resources page to link to social media accounts.

 # Testing

+Scenario: <br>
+1 -Contact Form: <br>
+-Go to the resources page
+-Try to submit the empty form and verify that an error alert about the required fields appears.
+-Try to submit the form with an invalid email address and verify that a relevant error alert appears.
+-Press the delete button and verify that the fields become empty.
+-Try to submit the form with all inputs valid and verify that a success alert appears along with a message.

 When the size of the screen goes down to 576 px, the navigation menu will become a dropdown menu where users can click to see the different links to pages.
 On the members, music and merch page, the different rows of information will become columns.